-5.3.
-Validation: Marginal Propensities to Earn
+5.3 Validation: Marginal Propensities to Earn

 The mechanism that drives the sensitivity of the multiplier to the fiscal shock crucially hinges on the response of labor supply.
 This, in turn, is shaped by the individual labor supply responses of agents across the wealth distribution.
 One question, then, is whether our model generates reasonable individual responses to changes in taxes and transfers.
-To this end, we define the marginal propensity to earn (MPE) using a common definition in the literature [20, 5]: the negative of the response of earned income to a one time, unexpected payment:
+To this end, we define the marginal propensity to earn (MPE) using the definition as in Auclert et al. (2021a): the negative of the response of earned income to a one time, unexpected payment: